Kaliurang, Central Java, Indonesia

 God heard the prayer I plagiarized from Him.

-And so I had the chance to go up (or as they say in Dutch, naar boven) to Kaliurang, a resort village nestled on the slopes of Mount Merapi.
+And so I had the chance to go up (in Dutch, naar boven) to Kaliurang, a resort village nestled on the slopes of Mount Merapi.
 It made the most out of its lush vegetation and cool climes – the town even charged a minimal entrance fee!
 But its beauty was priceless.
 A thick cover of pine and banyan canopied the undulating terrain.
 Slender cinnamon trees lent a delicate aroma to the air.
 It was raining on and off that day; every drenched leaf shimmered with a sharper shade of green.
 The entire tropical rainforest exuded a vibrant freshness.

 Compelled by our growling tummies, Donna (my travel buddy), Sutik (our rented van driver), and I lumbered up an ascending leaf-strewn footpath.
-Only a nondescript arrow sign with the word “restaurant” led us to this direction (Kaliurang was not big on signage; it was easy to miss turns – in fact, Sutik was forever getting lost but that’s another story!).
+Only a nondescript arrow sign with the word “restaurant” led us to this direction (Kaliurang was not big on signage; it was easy to miss turns – in fact, Sutik was forever getting lost).
 Just past a blind corner, an inconspicuous villa shyly peeked through a wooden gate and a grove of cinnamon trees with creeper-covered trunks – an unlikely location for a restaurant.

-This secluded villa tucked away in the rainforest housed Beukenhof Restaurant, located naar boven on the second floor.
+This secluded villa housed Beukenhof Restaurant, located naar boven on the second floor.
 Kaliurang was once a colonial settlement in Java, and Beukenhof ushered its diners into that time in Indonesian history.
-This Tudor-style dining hall was redolent of the genteel Dutch colonial era: stucco walls with wooden paneling, classic Doric columns, soft yellow decorative lamps, and tall French windows that opened to an enchanting view of manicured gardens accented with sculptures and art installations.
+This Tudor-style dining hall was redolent of the genteel Dutch colonial era: stucco walls with wooden paneling, classic Doric columns, soft yellow decorative lamps, and tall French windows that opened to enchanting views of a manicured garden accented with sculptures and art installations.
 In my uncouth backpacker get-up (shorts, T-shirt, dirty sneakers, and baseball cap), I was an anachronistic sore thumb in this dreamy period setting.

 Besides serving up old world ambiance, Beaukenhof served delectable pasta dishes.
 On our second day in Indonesia, Donna and I gave our taste buds a break from the strong spices and richness of Javanese cuisine to savor more familiar flavors.
 Western food was generally pricier, however.
 Surprisingly, the naar boven concept did not apply to the price ceiling here.
 As a budget traveler, I never expected my pocket money would cover dining in a boutique restaurant!